 The remaining undetermined parameters will be fixed in the following, but before we summarise what is achieved already by this resummation.
 To lowest order in $\epsilon$ the scalar curvature is now finite by construction, $R=-6$ for the entire range of $z$.
 Calculating the Ricci tensor for \eqref{eq:MetricResum}, we find that its trace-free part vanishes only provided that we set $b_{24}=-\frac{1}{40}$.
 This condition can also be found from related calculations: the three-dimensional Einstein equations with negative cosmological constant are satisfied only for this value of $b_{24}$.
 In addition, the Cotton tensor for the resummed metric does not vanish in general,

 but only when fixing $b_{24}=-\frac{1}{40}$.
 That is, removing the $\mathcal{O}(z^2)$ terms in \eqref{eq:MetricResum} ensures that \eqref{eq:MetricResum} is locally an AdS spacetime everywhere.\footnote{We find the same result if we had inserted the coefficients $b_{ij}$ in terms of $a_{ij}$.
-In this case, the terms $\propto z^2$ in the metric are proportional to an overall factor of $a_{24}$, which then has to be set to zero in order to satisfy Einsteins equations.
+In this case, the terms $\propto z^2$ in the metric are proportional to an overall factor of $a_{24}$, which has to be set to zero to satisfy Einstein's equations.
 This is consistent with the constraint $a_{24}+b_{24}=-\frac{1}{40}$ and $b_{24}=-\frac{1}{40}$.}

-While the above features concern the bulk, the resummation also effects the dual holographic state.
+While the above features concern the bulk, the resummation also affects the dual holographic state.
 Since the terms of $\mathcal{O}(z^0)$ in $\expval{g_{tt}}$ and $\expval{g_{\phi\phi}}$ change, the boundary energy-momentum tensor is now given by

-A particularly interesting feature is that the trace vanishes, since the diagonal terms in \eqref{eq:ResumEMTensor} are equal.
-Therefore, by the resummation method, we obtain a metric with dual energy-momentum tensor that satisfies the usual trace anomaly condition \eqref{eq:TrAnomGeneral}.
+A particularly interesting feature is that the trace vanishes since the diagonal terms in \eqref{eq:ResumEMTensor} are equal.
+Therefore, by the resummation method, we obtain a metric with a dual energy-momentum tensor that satisfies the usual trace anomaly condition \eqref{eq:TrAnomGeneral}.